How Much Snow Can Your Roof Take? (Indiana Home Guide)

 When Should You Call a Professional to Remove Roof Snow?

-You should call a professional to remove roof snow when accumulation exceeds six inches of lake-effect snow, when you lack proper equipment, or when your roof has known weak spots from age or previous damage.
-Professional removal makes sense for complex rooflines, when ice dams have already formed, or when multiple storm systems are forecast back-to-back.
+You should call a professional to remove roof snow when accumulation exceeds eight to ten inches of lake-effect snow, when you lack proper equipment, or when your roof has known weak spots from age or previous damage.
+Professional removal makes sense for complex rooflines or when multiple storms are forecasted back-to-back.

 Specific situations requiring professional help: